| | |

 platform strategy requires very different strategic thinking

+than a product strategy.
 Why did Nokia fail this transition from

 product to platform-based firm.
 Doz and Keeley identify a large